Pre-departure beverages are routine in business class, but this was the only flight I’ve been on where the service included a pre-departure meal.

 Over Hainan Island I felt the aircraft change course.
 When the autopilot changes course, the turn is usually imperceptible.
 Weather is one reason pilots take control and change course.
 Not long after the course change my suspicions were confirmed.
 Lightning was illuminating clouds above the Gulf of Tonkin with flashes that were nearly continuous.

 Normally it is difficult to photograph lightning because the flashes are brief and unpredictable.
 In this case taking photos was easy.
 I merely pointed the cell phone out the window and clicked.
 I was guaranteed to get something.

 These were very active thunderstorms — nature’s version of shock and awe — with cloud tops approaching our altitude of 36,000 feet.
 The pilots gave these cells a wide berth and stayed out of the area of turbulence.
 I made sure my seat belt was fastened though.

 We began the descent and landing preparations 30 minutes before the expected touchdown.
 The flight attendants had handed out Thailand immigration cards shortly after takeoff.
 I completed my card and asked if they would hand out cards for the immigration Premium Lane at BKK.
 The attendant did not know about these cards and said she would ask the purser.

-We landed at 1:47am in Bangkok and reached gate G5 at 1:59am about one hour late.
+We landed in Bangkok at 01:47 and reached gate G5 at 01:59 about one hour late.
 Even though I had no card, I tried the Premium Lane and was able to get through.
-The immigration officer told me that the airlines must purchase the Premium Lane cards.
+The immigration officer told me that airlines must purchase Premium Lane cards.
 That explains China Eastern’s failure to provide them.